sissaschool/xmlschema/README.rst

 * Data decoding and encoding ruled by converter classes
 * An XPath based API for finding schema's elements and attributes
 * Support of XSD validation modes
-* XML-based attacks prevention using an XMLParser that forbids entities
+* Remote attacks protection by default using an XMLParser that forbids entities

 Installation